fcasaclang/portfolio/README.md

 - Coordinated with architects to deliver as-found plans and detailed retrofit design using various kinds of retrofitting methods with accuracy and specific details to be manifested in the CAD drawings for submission

 ![Assessment_Lyceum_Building B](/assets/Assessment_Lyceum_Building_B.png)
+_Mathematical model of Building B of Lyceum of the Philippines University that was modelled and retrofitted in MIDAS Gen._

 ## Projects
 #### Proposed Two-storey Residential Building - Taguig City, Metro Manila (PH)
 - Conducted structural analysis of residential building and monitoring strict compliance to the standards provided by NSCP 2015 and ACI 318

 ![Assessment_Apartment_Taguig](/assets/Assessment_Apartment_Taguig.png)
+_Mathematical model of the two-storey aparment that was modelled and assessed in MIDAS Gen._

 ## Certificates
 - On-the-Job Training (OJT) in Construction Project Management